-If you are new to the stock market and looking for best investment options to generate yields on total corpus amount, you should know about the multiple methods in which you can earn the same.
+If you are new to the stock market and looking for the best investment options to generate yields on total corpus amount, you should know about the multiple methods by which you can earn the same.
 Purchasing equity stocks can increase a shareholder’s wealth in two primary ways – dividends and stock buybacks.

 Investors can choose dividend payouts to get access to steady cash flow through periodic profit distribution.
 At the same time, stock buybacks involve capital gains for shareholders opting to surrender their share to a respective company.

 In the case of stock buybacks, the number of shares in circulation falls significantly.
 As a result, total earnings per share rises, thereby increasing their underlying value.

 Such measures undertaken by the management of a company are often perceived well in the stock market, owing to an appreciated value of remnant shares, thereby increasing their demand, and increasing the market value of such securities.

 Suppose you decide upon buying 100 shares of company XYZ, each valued at Rs.
 10. After a year, the company publishes an annual profit of Rs.
 5 lakh, which has to be distributed among shareholders.